13 Top-Rated Things to Do in Red Lodge, MT

 8. Hit the Greens at Red Lodge Mountain Golf Course

-When the skiing and snowboarding season ends at Red Lodge Mountain, the golf season begins.
+When the skiing and the snowboarding season ends at Red Lodge Mountain, the golf season begins.
 The public Red Lodge Mountain Golf Course is a favorite of the community and anyone who enjoys gorgeous views backdropping the green.
 Tee times are available, though walk-ons to this 18-hole, par-72 course are also welcome.

 The mountain scenery and affordable green fees often lead to a second round.
 Beautiful mountain views surround the entire course, and many of the holes have scenic features like lakes and creeks.
 One of the signature holes, # 15, features a challenging island green.